tahirmurata/portfolio/src/content/blog/1_wgo_a_simple_live_reloading_tool.md

 - Run multiple commands at once
 - Keep their development workflow simple

 If that sounds useful for your needs, give wgo a try.
-The tool is intentionally minimal and focused on doing one thing well - watching files and running commands when they change.
+The tool is intentionally minimal and focuses on doing one thing well - watching files and running commands when they change.

 ## Resources
 - [GitHub Repository](https://github.com/bokwoon95/wgo)